 This is certainly not the origin of the name, and a great example of folk etimology or false etimology.

 Conveniently, that origin story doesn't even mention which American occupation.
-By the second American occupation in 1965, mangu had already appeared in various Dominican books dating decades prior (1), and a mere couple of decades from the first occupation.
-None mention anything about this purported origin of the word.
+By the second American occupation in 1965, mangú had already appeared in various Dominican books dating decades prior (1).

-It is still more than likely that the word and dish mangu are of African origin, as are many of our dishes, but it's difficult to draw a line that I am comfortable calling definitive for lack of documentation.
+It is still more than likely that the word and dish mangu are of African origin, as are many of our dishes, but it's difficult to draw a line to a specific dish, name, or country that I'd be comfortable calling definitive for lack of documentation.

-Curiously, mangu is also the name for a type of religious practice of the Azande people in Congo (where many of our African ancestors came from).
-Mangu is the magical substance that inhabits the stomach of witches and gives them their power.
-(5)
+Curiously, the word mangu is the part of the religious belief of the Azande people (the same mentioned above): Mangu is a magical substance that inhabits the stomach of witches and gives them their power.
+(8)

 References